-- You may either vote "For" each nominee to the Board or you may "Withhold" your vote for each nominee. - You may vote "For", "Against", or "Abstain" on the Amended and Restated Web.com Group, Inc. 2014 Equity Incentive Plan. - You may vote "For", "Against", or "Abstain" on the ratification of Ernst & Young as the Company's auditors for 2016. - You may vote "For", "Against", or "Abstain" on the advisory vote on the compensation for named executive officers
+- You may either vote "For" each nominee to the Board or you may "Withhold" your vote for each nominee. - You may vote "For", "Against", or "Abstain" on the ratification of Ernst & Young as the Company's auditors for 2017. - You may vote "One", "Two", "Three", or "Abstain" on the advisory vote on the preferred frequency of the stockholder advisory votes on executive compensation of the Company's named executive officers. - You may vote "For", "Against", or "Abstain" on the advisory vote on the compensation for named executive officers.